Sorting out Pug facts from Pug fiction is important before taking the leap from casual admirer to committed dog owner.

 A recent study in the UK of over 1000 Pugs showed that 68% had at least one disorder!
 The most common disorder was overweight/obesity, followed by corneal (eye surface) disorders and then ear infections.

-Fact 8: Pugs are lazy and don’t need/want exercise
+Fact 8: Pugs aren’t lazy but don’t need/want exercise

 Just because they enjoy snoozing doesn’t mean Pugs are lazy!
 Pugs need exercise just like any other dog.